gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Example breaking change
 -->

+### Deleting no longer follows symlinks.

+The Delete task will no longer follow symlinks by default and project.delete() will not follow symlinks at all.
+Previous versions of Gradle would follow-symlinks during deletions.
+If you need the Delete task to follow symlinks set `followSymlinks = true`.
+If you need `project.delete()` to follow symlinks, replace it with `ant.delete()`.
+This was done to prevent issues where Gradle would attempt to delete files outside of Gradle's build directory (e.g. NPM installed in a user-writeable location.).

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.